TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/intro.rst

 However, in practice, you will rarely use these ways of creating and populating a tuple or list.
-There's a generic function, :c:func:`Py_BuildValue`, that can create most common objects from C values, directed by a :dfn:`format string`.
+There's a generic function, :c:func:`Py_BuildValue`, that can create most common objects kutoka C values, directed by a :dfn:`format string`.
 For example, the above two blocks of code could be replaced by the following (which also takes care of the error checking)::